oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 ### 3.1.1 CONNECT Header <a id='connect-header'></a>

-The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.Refer to [2.1](#structure-of-an-mqtt-sn-control-packet) "Structure of an MQTT-SN Control Packet" for a detailed description.
+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.Refer to [2.1 Structure of an MQTT-SN Control Packet](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 ### 3.1.2 Connect Flags <a id='connect-flags'></a>

 The Connect Flags is 1 byte field which contains several parameters specifying the behavior of the MQTT-SN Virtual Connection.
 It also indicates the presence or absence of fields in the Packet.

 «<mark title="Requirement MQTT-SN-3.1.2-1"><a name="MQTT-SN-3.1.2-1"></a>The Server MUST validate that the reserved flags in the CONNECT packet are set to 0</mark>»\[MQTT‑SN‑3.1.2‑1].
 If any of the reserved flags is not 0 it is a Malformed Packet.
-Refer to [[4.12 Handling errors]](#handling-errors) for information about handling errors.
+Refer to [4.12 Handling errors](#handling-errors) for information about handling errors.

 #### 3.1.2.1 Clean Start Flag <a id='clean-start-flag'></a>

 **Position:** bit 0 of the Connect Flags byte.

 This flag specifies whether the Virtual Connection starts a new Session or is a continuation of an existing Session.
-Refer to [[4.1 Session state]](#session-state) for a definition of the Session State.
+Refer to [4.1 Session state](#session-state) for a definition of the Session State.

 «<mark title="Requirement MQTT-SN-3.1.2.1-1"><a name="MQTT-SN-3.1.2.1-1"></a>If a CONNECT packet is received with Clean Start is set to 1, the Client and Server MUST discard any existing Session and start a new Session</mark>»\[MQTT‑SN‑3.1.2.1‑1].
 Consequently, the Session Present flag in CONNACK is always set to 0 if Clean Start is set to 1.